chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-10-07-Integrate-with-Machine-Learning-APIs-Challenge-Lab.md

       .ml-li { margin-left: 2rem }
 ---

 In this article, we will go through the lab **GSP329** _[Integrate with Machine Learning APIs: Challenge Lab](https://www.qwiklabs.com/focuses/12704?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/136) exercise.
-You will practice the skills and knowledge for getting a service account credentials to run Cloud Vision API, Google Translate API, and BigQuery API via a Python script.
+You will practice the skills and knowledge for getting service account credentials to run Cloud Vision API, Google Translate API, and BigQuery API via a Python script.

 **Topics tested**: